spine-examples/todo-list/README.md

 define the enrichment type in Protobuf and create an instance of [`EventEnricher`](https://spine.io/core-java/javadoc/server/io/spine/server/event/EventEnricher.html) and pass it to `EventBus` on creation.

-In TodoList, we enrich `TaskDraftFinalized` event with the state of the `Task` repository.
+In TodoList, we enrich `TaskDraftFinalized` event with the state of the `Task` aggregate.
 The enrichment is defined in [`enrichments.proto`](./model/src/main/proto/todolist/c/enrichments.proto).
 [`TodoListEnrichments`](./api-java/src/main/java/io/spine/examples/todolist/context/TodoListEnrichments.java)
 creates instances of the `EventEnricher`, which maps the ID of the `Task` which produced the given